Child Custody Modification Lawyer in Tampa

 - A parent is no longer able to see the children regularly

-A parent must be able to show that the need to change the current agreement is necessary.
+A parent must be able to show that the need to modify the current parenting plan in Florida change the current agreement is necessary.
 The change must then be analyzed to determine what sort of impact it will have on your children.

 Technically, What Constitutes a Substantial Change?